testing-library/testing-library-docs/docs/using-fake-timers.md

 ---

 Using real timers in your tests is less common since they depend on real time lapse.
-For that, some testing frameworks offer the option to use fake timers in your tests so you won't need to depend on real times.
+For that, most testing frameworks offer the option to use fake timers in your tests so you won't need to rely on real times.

 When using fake timers in your tests, all of the code inside your test uses fake timers.
 The common pattern to setup fake timers is usually within the